DavidHe1127/Mr.He_HandBook/DevOps/AWS/EKS/networking.md

 - A container in a pod in `kube-system` namespace
 - Primary role is to forward traffic to the pods (registered as endpoints) behind a service.
 Usually, it runs in `iptables` mode to load balance inbound traffic across a group of pods via round-robin mechanism.

-### CNI
+### VPC CNI

+- VPC CNI plugin provided via addon assigns each pod an IP address from your VPC.
-It allows pods to have the same IP address inside the pod as they do on the VPC network.
-The CNI allocates AWS ENI to each node and uses the secondary IP range from each ENI for pods on the node.
+- It allocates AWS ENI to each node and uses the secondary IP range from each ENI for pods on the node.
+- Deployed within each of your Amazon EC2 nodes in a Daemonset with the name `aws-node`.

+The Amazon VPC Container Network Interface (CNI) plugin for Kubernetes is deployed with each of your Amazon EC2 nodes in a Daemonset with the name aws-node

 ### Key facts